zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection.md

     ![Download PEM](images/01b-06.png)

-## Task 2: Upload the certificate to the on premise or Marketplace Oracle GoldenGate Service Manager
+## Task 2: Upload the certificate to the Oracle GoldenGate Marketplace Service Manager

-1. Open the on premise or Marketplace Oracle GoldenGate Service Manager in a browser window.
+1. Open the on premises or Marketplace Oracle GoldenGate Service Manager in a browser window.

+> ***Note:** To open the Marketplace Oracle GoldenGate Service Manager, use the Public IP of the Marketplace Oracle GoldenGate compute instance from the OCI Console, and then enter `<public-ip>:<port 443>` in your browser address bar.*

 2. In the navigation menu (hamburger icon), click **Certificate Management**.